Menu

 What is the best time to visit Leros?

-The best time to visit Leros is during spring (April-May) and fall (September-October) when temperatures are comfortable at 20-25°C and crowds are minimal.
-Summer months (June-August) offer peak ferry schedules and warm weather but higher prices.
-Fall is particularly ideal as sea temperatures remain perfect for swimming while crowds thin out after early September.
+The best time to visit Leros is spring (April-May) and fall (September-October) when temperatures are 20-25°C and crowds minimal.
+Summer offers peak ferry schedules but higher prices.
+Fall is ideal with warm seas and fewer crowds.

 How do I get to Leros from Athens?